 However, the true history of Mount Rushmore is much more complex than just a simple economic venture.
 Borglum was a controversial figure who was deeply involved in the Ku Klux Klan and other white supremacist organizations.
 He saw the carving of Mount Rushmore as an opportunity to promote his vision of American exceptionalism and white supremacy.

 This vision was reflected in Borglum’s choice of Presidents to be depicted on the mountain.
 Borglum believed that Washington, Jefferson, Roosevelt, and Lincoln were the greatest Presidents in American history, and he saw them as symbols of American strength, power, and superiority.
-He believed
+He believed that these Presidents represented the best of America and that they should be honored with a monumental carving that would endure for generations.

 However, this vision was not universally shared.
 Many Native American groups opposed the carving of Mount Rushmore, seeing it as an act of cultural imperialism that ignored the rich history and traditions of the region’s indigenous people.
 They argued that the mountain was sacred to their people and that the carving of the faces of four Presidents was a desecration of their spiritual heritage.